Caneduro/esp32-clock-media/README.md

 - Open **Serial Monitor** (Tools → Serial Monitor) to check Wi-Fi logs or debug messages.
 - If using your BOOT button to toggle modes, verify it responds correctly once the device is running., \
 \

 \
+### **BUILDING INSTRUCTIONS**

+- Print the the file (1 part at a time or all at once as you prefer)

+- use your preferred method to put all the heat inserts:
+            face: M2 x 3mm         screw: M2 x 7mm (at least more than 3mm)
+            rear: M2 x 2mm         screw: M2 x 6mm (at least more than 2mm)

+- solder 4 header pins (gnd - 3v3 - 20 -19)

+- connect to screen with jumper cables:

+   gnd with gnd

+   3v3 with 3v3

+   pin 20 with SCK

+   pin 19 with SDA

+- "coil" the cable to fit all inside the enclosure

+- put the screen over the holes from the front and put the face 3d printed part over it then screw them to keep it in place

+- put the rear cover and screw it in place

 **FULLY OPEN-SOURCE\
 All required files — firmware, the Python script, and all 3D models — are available on GitHub:\